Summary: Players get the chance to think quickly and creatively while acting out a variety of scenarios.

 - The director can pose the two actor however they want.
 When the actors are positioned, have the director call “Action!” and then rejoin the audience.

-- Both actors must then begin an improvised scene based on how they were posed.
-(For example, if one actor was positioned on one knee and the other seated nearby, they could act out a marriage proposal, a lost contact lens, or a dog begging for morsels from the dinner table).
+- Both actors must begin an improvised scene based on how they were posed.
+(For example, if one actor was positioned on one knee and the other was sitting nearby, they could act out a lost glasses or a dog begging for food from the dinner table.)

-Explain that the audience is an audience of actors and that any person in the audience may, at any time, yell “Freeze!” and stop the scene.
-When this happens, they must tag one of the actors in the scene, assume their exact pose, and then call “Action” to restart a new scene.
+- Explain that anyone in the audience can yell “Freeze!” at any time to stop the scene.
+When this happens, that person must tag one of the actors in the scene, assume their exact pose, and then call “Action” to restart a new scene.

 - The objective is not to develop complete scenes, but to get players thinking quickly and creatively.
 Continue playing as long as players are having fun or until time runs out.

 - What did you find hard about this activity?